-- 27. A Member shall stand when speaking unless permitted by the Town Mayor to sit; - a) The ruling of the Town Mayor on the point of order or on the admissibility of a personal explanation shall not be discussed; - b) Members shall address the Town Mayor; - c) Members shall by show of hands indicate that they wish to speak, and shall be called to speak by the Town Mayor; - d) Whenever the Town Mayor rises during a debate all other Members shall be seated and silent.
+- 27. Left Blank - 28. a) The ruling of the Town Mayor on the point of order or on the admissibility of a personal explanation shall not be discussed; - b) Members shall address the Town Mayor; - c) Members shall by show of hands indicate that they wish to speak, and shall be called to speak by the Town Mayor; - d) Whenever the Town Mayor rises during a debate all other Members shall be seated and silent.